WPBeginner

 <?php endif; ?>

-This code simply adds an author profile card at the top of the page, and then displays recent posts by the author.
+This code simply adds an author profile card at the top of the page and then displays recent posts by the author.

 Feel free to customize this code as much as you need.
-You can add additional user profile fields to your website, add author’s Twitter and Facebook profile links, display featured images for posts, and so on.
+You can add additional user profile fields to your website, add the author’s Twitter and Facebook profile links, display featured images for posts, and so on.

 .author-profile-card {